kedepot/kesplash/README.md

 ![2023-03-35_08-18-35_2](https://user-images.githubusercontent.com/95410139/222074132-6128bac6-f18c-43fb-be02-65ea59d8b5ac.png)

 ### Use
-Run kesplash (or kesplashup) from the top of your .bashrc (or similar) & by all means, feel free to tweak the colours to whatever you prefer!
+Run kesplash (or kesplashup) from the top of your .bashrc (or similar).

+By all means, feel free to tweak the colours and formatting to whatever you prefer!

 ( For more advanced up-time statistics, check out: https://github.com/rfmoz/tuptime )